qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 - data points that fall outside of 1,5*IQR above the 3rd quartile and below the 1st quartile.
 - data points that fall outside of 3 standard deviations, using z-score.

 Once again keep in mind that it won't work for every data.
 Let's say we have minimum values of 0.
 Using IQR would remove them.
-Now what if we are working on a number of trips?
+Now, what if we are working on a number of trips?
 People who have never traveled won't be legit outliers for sure.
 Try to stick to the context while removing outliers.

 ```python
 #Delete univariate outliers using sigma-clipping operations